pac4j/pac4j/documentation/docs/how-to-implement-pac4j-for-a-new-framework.md

 In your framework, you will need to create:

-1) a specific `EnvSpecificWebContext` implementing the [`WebContext`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/context/WebContext.java) interface except for J2E environment where you can already use the existing `J2EContext`.
+1) a specific `EnvSpecificWebContext` implementing the [`WebContext`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/context/WebContext.java) interface except for JEE environment where you can already use the existing `JEEContext`.
 Your `EnvSpecificWebContext` should delegate to a [`SessionStore`](session-store.html) the calls regarding the web session management

 2) optionally a specific `EnvSpecificHttpActionAdapter` implementing the [`HttpActionAdapter`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/HttpActionAdapter.java) if you need to turn actions performed on the web context into specific framework actions.